-Creative Writing I Journalism Literature and Cinema () Literature and Cinema Honors ()

-Creative Modern and Contemporary Latin
+Creative Writing I Journalism Literature and Cinema () Literature and Cinema Honors () Creative Writing II Modern and Contemporary Latin American Literature African-American Literature/ Women's Literature

-Writing II American Literature

-(\) = Literature and Cinema can be used as long as it is taken in addition to the required English course.
-Currently, seniors can take Literature and Cinema a s their required English course.
-College Prep and Honors levels.
-Literature and Cinema is offered at both the
+^{() =} Literature and Cinema can be used as long as it is taken in addition to the required English course.
+Currently, seniors can take Literature and Cinema as their required English course.
+Literature and Cinema is offered at both the College Prep and Honors levels.